abugher/ansible-environment/README.md

 Each role has its own repo.
 The name of each ansible role repo is prefixed with "ansible_role_", but the name of the role is assumed NOT to include that prefix.
 For example, the repo (directory) *ansible_role_noop* should be referenced by a symlink at *ansible_environment/roles/noop*.
+Due to some relative path references, the repo directory itself should also reside under *roles/*.
+Exclude *roles/* from the *ansible_env* repo in *.gitignore*.

 Each role defines a service ... but see the note below about host roles.
 I haven't eliminated those, yet.